puppetlabs/puppet-docs/source/guides/installation.markdown

 ### Fedora

-These instructions apply to Fedora releases, including:
+These instructions apply to the currently supported Fedora releases, which are:

-* Fedora 17
-* Fedora 18
-* Fedora 19
+{% include platforms_fedora.markdown %}

 Users of out-of-production versions may have vendor packages of Puppet available, but cannot use the Puppet Labs packages.